wgkassem/github-action-cherry-pick/README.md

 * Get the last commit SHA
 * Checkout the other branch, Y
 * Create a new pr branch Z on the branch Y
-* Cherry Pick the commits from X into Z
+* Cherry Pick the commits from X into Z with strategy options
 * Push the branch and create the PR on base Y
 * PR title will be prefixed with `AUTO`